 Now in spite of his visually striking features and frequent ancient artistic depictions – that as we mentioned before, consisted of a black jackal’s head, Anubis played almost no part in the actual Egyptian mythology.
 And while the color black itself symbolized both desolation and rebirth, Anubis was possibly also associated with the god Upuaut (or Wepwawet), another deity with canine (or dog) features but with grey fur.

-16) Thoth: The Ibis God – Venerated as the Deity of Writing and Wisdom
+Thoth: The Ibis God – The Patron God of Writing and Wisdom

-Another one of the ancient Egyptian gods who was worshipped from the Predynastic Period to the Greco-Roman times, Thoth was an important deity of writing, magic, wisdom, and the moon.
-He was also closely associated with the principles of balance and equilibrium, which was often symbolized by his title ‘Lord of Ma’at’ – and as such, Thoth was also portrayed as the husband of the goddess Maat, the deity of truth, justice, and the cosmic order.
+Thoth was an important god of writing, magic, wisdom, and the moon – who was worshipped in Egypt from the Predynastic Period to the Greco-Roman times.
+He was also closely associated with the principles of balance and equilibrium, which were often symbolized by his title ‘Lord of Ma’at’.
+And as such, Thoth was also portrayed as the husband of the goddess Maat, the deity of truth, justice, and the cosmic order.

-As for his physical attributes, Thoth was often depicted as a man with the head of an ibis or sometimes even a seated baboon (in his A’an aspect).
-And considering his academic qualities, Thoth was widely perceived as the patron deity of scribes, astronomers, priests and some rulers (like Thutmose meaning ‘Born of Thoth’).
-He was also credited as the inventor of the alphabet, mathematics, surveying, geometry and even botany.
+As for his physical attributes, Thoth was often depicted as a man with the head of an ibis.
+And considering his academic qualities, Thoth was widely perceived as the patron god of scribes, astronomers, priests, and some rulers (like Thutmose meaning ‘Born of Thoth’).
+He was also credited as the inventor of the alphabet, mathematics, surveying, geometry, and even botany.

-17) Sobek: The Crocodile God – Venerated as the Deity of the Nile
+Sobek: The Crocodile God – The Deity of the Nile

-18) Taweret: The Hippo Goddess – Regarded as the Deity of Protection
+Taweret: The Hippo Goddess – The Deity of Protection

-The ancient Egyptian goddess of childbirth, Taweret (meaning ‘she who is great’) was regarded as the divine protector of women and children.
-And interestingly enough, her veneration by the ancient Egyptians was possibly inspired by the ecological scope of the realm before the Early Dynastic Period (pre 3000 BC), when the locals observed how the female hippopotami staunchly defended their young offspring from harm.
+Taweret (meaning ‘she who is great’) was the patron deity and protective goddess of women and children – and thus was regarded as the ancient Egyptian goddess of childbirth.
+And interestingly enough, her veneration by the ancient Egyptians was possibly inspired by the ecology of Egypt before the Early Dynastic Period (pre 3000 BC), when the locals observed how the female hippopotami staunchly defended their young offspring from harm.

 Over time, Taweret was also worshipped as an apotropaic god who had the power to ward off evil influences.
 To that end, it is known that Egyptian mothers carried amulets that were carved with the symbols or images of Taweret to invoke her protection.
 By the time of the New Kingdom, her likeness was also designed on objects related to feminity, like cosmetic applicators, jewelry, headrests, and vessels.

-With her veneration possibly stemming from the observance of hippopotamus behavior in Egypt, the physical attributes of Taweret also followed suit, with the Egyptian goddess often portrayed as a bipedal pregnant hippopotamus who carried the protective sa sign.
-However, her limbs were strikingly feline in nature, while her rear end resembled a Nile crocodile.
+The physical attributes of Taweret were certainly inspired by the observance of hippopotamus behavior in ancient Egypt.
+Consequently, the Egyptian hippopotamus goddess was often depicted as a hippopotamus who was pregnant and carried the protective sa sign.
+However, her limbs were strikingly feline in nature, while her backside curiously resembled a Nile crocodile.

-19) Aten: The ‘Controversial’ God – Regarded as the Personification of the Sun
+Aten: The ‘Controversial’ God – The Personification of the Sun

-Originally considered as an aspect of other ancient Egyptian gods, namely Ra, Aten personified the disc of the sun as visible from the earth.
-And like other aspects following the likeness of the main deities, Aten was usually worshipped as a falcon-headed god, thus mirroring the image of Ra.
+Aten personified the solar disk as visible from the earth – originally considered as an aspect of other ancient Egyptian gods, namely Ra.
+And like other aspects following the likeness of the main deities, Aten (originally a sun deity) was usually worshipped as a falcon-headed god, thus mirroring the image of Ra.
 On occasions, Aten was also hailed as the silver disc, thus suggesting its aspect of the moon.

-However, during the reign of Pharaoh Amenhotep IV – who was later known as Akhenaten, the Pharaoh proclaimed that Aten was to venerated above the other Egyptian gods.
-In essence, Akhenaten declared a monotheistic (or possibly henotheistic) mode of religious affiliation across all of Egypt, with the worship centered around Aten.
-Such radical promulgation had deep-reaching effects on Egyptian society and culture.
+However, during the reign of Pharaoh Amenhotep IV – who was later known as Akhenaten, the Pharaoh proclaimed that Aten, as a solar deity, was to be venerated above the other Egyptian gods.
+Simply put, Akhenaten declared a monotheistic (or possibly henotheistic) mode of religion across all of Egypt, with the worship centered around Aten.
+Such radical ideas from the ruler had deep-reaching effects on ancient Egypt’s society and culture.